douglas86/ci-pp5-property/README.md

 - Scroll down until you see config Vars as we need to create the environment variables
 - Click the button that says reveal config vars
 - There are two columns, the first is the key and the other the value
-- You need to create four environment variables
+- You need to create five environment variables
-- CLOUDINARY_URL, DATABASE_URL, DJANGO_SETTINGS_KEY, ENV
+- CLOUDINARY_URL, DATABASE_URL, DISABLE_COLLECTSTATIC, DJANGO_SETTINGS_KEY, ENV
 - scroll down to the [environment section](#environment-variables) to see how to set that up
 - once down come back here

+Setting up locally and getting ready for React and Heroku deployment

+- This Project assumes that you have heroku cli installed on your system already
 - The next stage is getting setup on heroku using the command line
 - We will begin by setting up the React app first
 - In the web browser for the React app that was created open up heroku logs